Luremaster Competition – Rules & Regulations

 - Participants should be equipped with a mobile phone with a databundle that will work in the Netherlands and holds sufficient capacity to last three competition days.

 - Luremasters cannot be held liable for any injuries, damages, fines and ore loss or theft of equipment.

 - A subscribed team of 2 is supposed to fish the whole tournament together.
 A team member can only be changed for a maximum of one day and with PRIOR notification and consent of the Luremasters organisation.

 - Competition days start at 08:00 every morning.
 It is the participants responsability to have their boat in the water on time.
 There will be no waiting for boats that are not in the water when the competition starts.

-- Pre-baiting prior to the competition, within the competition area, is prohibited
+- Any kind of pre-baiting prior to and while the competition, within the competition area, is prohibited.

-- A maximum of two rods per angler can be used at once, no more then two rods per angler can be rigged (line and hook) at any point during the competition.
+- A maximum of one rod per angler can be used at a time.
+No more than two rods per angler can be rigged (line and hook) at any point during the competition.